Algebra over a field: Kinds of algebras and examples

 Algebras over fields come in many different types.
 These types are specified by insisting on some further axioms, such as commutativity or associativity of the multiplication operation, which are not required in the broad definition of an algebra.
 The theories corresponding to the different types of algebras are often very different.

 Unital algebra

-An algebra is unital or unitary if it has a unit or identity element I with Ix = x = xI for all x in the algebra.
+An algebra is unital or unitary if it has a unity or identity element I with Ix = x = xI for all x in the algebra.

 Zero algebra

 An algebra is called a zero algebra if uv = 0 for all u, v in the algebra, not to be confused with the algebra with one element.
 It is inherently non-unital (except in the case of only one element), associative and commutative.

-A unital zero algebra is the direct sum $K\oplus V$ of a field $K$ and a $K$-vector space $V$, that is equipped by the only multiplication that is zero on the vector space (or module), and makes it an unital algebra.
+A unital zero algebra is the direct sum K ⊕ V of a field K and a K-vector space V, that is equipped by the only multiplication that is zero on the vector space (or module), and makes it an unital algebra.